siennahsu/IOWC-Projects/README.md

   - `rainfall_selection`: Calculation of yearly and seasonal statistics of the data collected from the KNMI Climate Explorer.
   - `ship_data`: Collection of data from the [NCAR Research Data Archive](https://rda.ucar.edu/) to expand an existing dataset.
   - `phyda`: Collection, statistics calculation, and graphing of data from the [Paleo Hydrodynamics Data Assimilation product (PHYDA)](https://zenodo.org/records/1198817).
   - `ocr_pdf`: PDF file processing, OCR, and image processing.
+  - `lmr`: Extraction and calculation of mean precipitation rates based on [Last Millennium Reanalysis (LMR) Project Global Climate Reconstructions Version 2](https://www.ncei.noaa.gov/access/paleo-search/study/27850).